 - Enterprise SLAs

-Limitations: Complex pricing structure.
+Limitations: Complex pricing structure that is hard to forecast.
 API ergonomics are weaker than Twilio.
-Not designed for autonomous agent workflows.
+No OTP auto-detection, no cross-call memory, and not designed for autonomous agent workflows.

 5. Plivo